When to visit the vet?

 - Photophobia

-The most common symptoms of non-ulcerative keratitis include Redness of the eyes and clouding of the cornea, which often appears as a milky or bluish haze.
+The most common symptoms of non-ulcerative keratitis include Redness of the eyes and cloudiness of the cornea, often appearing as a milky or bluish haze.
 This can impair the dog’s vision.

 Another notable symptom is frequent blinking or closing of the affected eye, as the inflammation is often associated with Pain or discomfort.
-The dog may also frequently rub its paw over the eye, which increases the risk of additional infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or injury.
+The dog may also frequently rub the eye with its paw, which increases the risk of an additional infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or injury.

-In some cases, there may also be increased tearing or mucus discharge as the eye tries to fight the inflammation.
+In some cases, increased tearing or mucus discharge may occur as the eye tries to fight the inflammation.
 The conjunctiva, the tissue that covers the eye and the inside of the eyelids, may also appear red or swollen.

 Diagnosis

-A Schirmer tear test can be performed to measure tear production and rule out or confirm keratoconjunctivitis sicca.
-In this test, a special paper is placed over the lower eyelid to measure the amount of tears produced.
+A Schirmer tear test may be performed to measure tear production and rule out or confirm keratitis sicca.
+In this test, a special paper strip is placed under the lower eyelid to measure the amount of tears produced.

-Another important diagnostic test is fluorescein stainingFluorescein staining is a diagnostic technique that uses fluorescein, a fluorescent dye, to make tissues, cells, or microbiological samples visible under a microscope, especially in ophthalmology to detect damage to the cornea., in which a dye is placed in the eye to rule out injuries or ulcers of the cornea.
-Since this is a non-ulcerative form of keratitis, no green staining should be visible on the cornea.
+Another important diagnostic test is fluorescein stainingFluorescein staining is a diagnostic technique that uses fluorescein, a fluorescent dye, to make tissues, cells, or microbiological samples visible under a microscope, especially in ophthalmology to detect damage to the cornea., in which a dye is placed in the eye to rule out corneal injuries or ulcers.
+Because this is a non-ulcerative form of keratitis, no green staining should be visible on the cornea.

 Therapy

-The treatment of non-ulcerative keratitis aims to reduce inflammation and maintain the health of the cornea.
+Treatment of non-ulcerative keratitis aims to reduce inflammation and maintain corneal health.
 In many cases, anti-inflammatory eye drops or ointments are prescribed to relieve Swelling and Pain.

-For dogs with keratoconjunctivitis sicca, tear replacement therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+In dogs with keratitis sicca, tear replacement therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. or the use of medications that stimulate tear production is often considered.
 Cyclosporine A or tacrolimus are commonly used medications in these cases.

-Regular monitoring of the eye is crucial to assess the progress of treatment and make adjustments as needed.
+Regular monitoring of the eye is essential to assess treatment progress and make adjustments as needed.
 In some cases, surgery may be necessary, especially if there are structural abnormalities of the eyelids or tear glands.

 Prognosis and follow-up care

 However, chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. cases or those that do not respond to treatment may lead to permanent Visual disturbances.
-It is important to follow the veterinarian’s treatment plan closely and have regular follow-up examinations to monitor the condition.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. cases or those that do not respond to treatment can lead to permanent Visual disturbances.
+It is important to follow the veterinarian’s treatment plan closely and attend regular follow-up examinations to monitor the condition.

 Dogs that are genetically predisposed may require lifelong management and care to prevent the progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease and maintain eye function.